jamarphi/pen_engine/README.md

         }
     }

-To get started building .apk files, first go to pen_engine/state/config.h and uncomment this line:
+To get started building .apk files, if on Mac or Linux, first go to pen_engine/state/config.h and uncomment this line:

     //define __PEN_CMAKE__

-As well as this line:
+Uncomment this line for Windows, Linux, and Mac:

     //#define __PEN_MOBILE__